Cod3Me/alx-system_engineering-devops/0x00-shell_basics/README.md

 The eight script deletes the betty file
 The ninth script deletes  my_first_directory
-The tenth script changes the working directory to the previous one
+The tenth script changes the working directory to the previous one The eleventh script lists all files(including hidden) in current dir, parent dir and /boot/